prowler-cloud/prowler/README.md

         -l                  list all available checks only (does not perform any check) -L                  list all groups (does not perform any check) -e                  exclude group extras
-        -b                  do not print Prowler banner
+        -E                  execute all tests except a list of specified checks separated by comma (i.e. check21,check31) -b                  do not print Prowler banner
         -h                  this help
     ```